YinJC/uk-tex-faq/FAQ-multfoot.md

----
-layout: page
-title: More than one sequence of footnotes
+# More than one sequence of footnotes
----

 The need for more than one series of footnotes is common in critical editions (and other literary criticism), but occasionally arises in